notsimon/notsimon.github.io/posts/2017-05-10-potential-estimation.md

 the anchor $k$ located in position $c_k$, and $\phi \in (\mathbb{R}^2,
 \mathbb{R}^2) \mapsto \mathbb{R}$ is a differentiable radial basis function: it gives a weight to the anchors depending on their distance to the point $x$.
-In essence, this approach is similar to [the attention mechanism](http://distill.pub/2016/augmented-rnns/) in deep learning.
+In essence, this approach is similar to the attention mechanism in deep learning.[^attention]

 With this definition of the scalar potential function $psi$, the estimated magnetic field $B$ is: